kcfrizz/kcfrizz/README.md

 - Experienced storyteller with a niche in analyzing data to create narratives
 - Can go beyond just analysis with work in SQL, Python, and R
-- Team-focused leader with experience working across shareholders
+- Team-focused leader with experience working across stakeholders

 Why MSIM?
 I've always believed in growth through education, and the iSchool at the University of Washington challenged me to learn new skills in data science, AI/Machine Learning, and Business Intelligence.